newpolygons/crypto-icat/README.md

 ## Installation

-**Important**: this script currently works only on Kitty, but in [crypto-icat.sh](crypto-icat.sh) you can change this behaviour by editing the last line, which shows the picture in the terminal.
+**Important**: this script currently works only on Kitty, but in [crypto-icat.sh](crypto-icat.sh) you can change this behavior by editing the last line, which shows the picture in the terminal.

 To install the script, you must first have all the necessary packages installed: